Tax evasion in the United States: The Beginning

-Money laundering, the term for filtering “dirty money” is believed to have come about when the mafia owned laundromats in the United States.
-Laundromats had been used to filter large amounts of money from illegal activities including extortion, alcohol, and prostitution.
+Money laundering, the term for filtering "dirty money", is believed to have come about when the mafia owned laundromats in the United States.
+Laundromats had been used to filter large amounts of money from illegal activities, including extortion, alcohol, and prostitution.
 Through leveraging a legal business, a laundromat, illegal earnings from the following activities could be legitimized as earnings gained by the laundromats.
-While Al Capone was convicted for tax evasion, it is noted how “his conviction may have been the trigger for lifting the money laundering business off the ground” (Dadoo, 2012; Krishna, 2008; “Al Capone: Biography”, 2012).
+While Al Capone was convicted of tax evasion, it is noted how "his conviction may have been the trigger for lifting the money laundering business off the ground" (Dadoo, 2012; Krishna, 2008; "Al Capone: Biography", 2012).
 Al Capone, an infamous Prohibition-era crime boss, conducted all of his financial transactions in cash, never having a record of having a bank account.
-To expand further, the Internal Revenue Service was unable to ever find any records of Al Capone purchasing a single security.
-Despite Capone being behind several casualties during his time spent as the “mafia boss,” the federal government was unable to connect any evidence to him.
+To expand further, the Internal Revenue Service could never find any records of Al Capone purchasing a single security.
+Despite Capone being behind several casualties during his time spent as the "mafia boss", the federal government was unable to connect any evidence to him.
 Having said this, the government put a great deal of effort toward collecting evidence of Capone neglecting to pay taxes on his income.
-Capone was charged with 22 counts of tax evasion, but later found guilty of five of the tax evasion charges (Krishna, 2008; “Al Capone: Biography”, 2012).
-Following Capone’s sentencing, Meyer Lansky, often referred to as “The Mob’s Accountant,” put his efforts toward finding a better way to get out of paying taxes.
-Moving forward, Lansky discovered the benefits of Swiss Bank accounts and would go on to become a significant figure for money laundering by using foreign tax havens.
+Capone was charged with 22 counts of tax evasion but later found guilty of five tax evasion charges (Krishna, 2008; "Al Capone: Biography", 2012).
+Following Capone's sentencing, Meyer Lansky, often called "The Mob's Accountant", worked to find a better way to get out of paying taxes.
+Moving forward, Lansky discovered the benefits of Swiss Bank accounts and would become a significant figure for money laundering by using foreign tax havens.